wyager/HaSKI/README.md

     * `Model.hs` contains type definitions for basic building blocks (SKI terms and pointers).
     * `StackMachine.hs` contains the core evaluator logic.
     * `MemoryEmulator/` contains some RAM simulation logic.
-      * `RAM.hs` contains a fake RAM device implemented in FPGA logic.
-This makes it easy to target arbitrary FPGA boards, at the expense of RAM size.
+      * `RAM.hs` contains a RAM device implemented using block RAM.
       * `Default.hs` contains default pseudo-RAM contents for a few programs.
     * `Sim/` contains evaluator simulation logic.
 This simulates at a higher level than the hardware simulation, so is easier for debugging.
       * `Compile.hs` contains code for compiling SKI programs (as strings) into various forms (including HaSKI machine code).